-There is a small area of surface water risk located within and around a small topographic depression in the west of the site.
+A small area of surface water flood risk is present within the site, located in and around the small topographic depression.
+Therefore, development should be sited outside of this at-risk area where possible.
+Furthermore, parts of the egress route are at risk from surface water flooding.
 Therefore, a site-specific FRA should consider in more detail the nature of the surface water flood risk to determine how quickly it occurs and the degree of hazard on site.
+Given both the fluvial and surface water flood risk to the site access route, provision of a Flood Evacuation Plan (FEP) should be considered.

-The drainage strategy for the proposed development should be suitably designed to manage additional runoff arising from the development and ensure that surface water flood risk at the site and to third party land is managed and not increased.
+The drainage strategy for the proposed development should be suitably designed to manage additional runoff arising from the development and ensure that surface water flood risk at the site and to third party land is not increased.

-In assessing and demonstrating the viability of any drainage solution for the site, a sitespecific FRA should follow the non-statutory technical standards for SuDS and any relevant Local Authority Local Plan policies.
+In assessing and demonstrating the viability of any drainage solution for the site, a site-specific FRA should follow the non-statutory technical standards for SuDS and any relevant Local Authority Local Plan policies.
 The geology at the site is freely draining.
-However, the water table is likely high, therefore the significant use of infiltration SuDS solutions may be challenging.
+However, the proximity to the River Thames and the permeability of the bedrock may mean the water table is high or mobile.
 It is recommended that a geotechnical investigation is undertaken at this site to obtain further information relating to infiltration rates, this will confirm whether infiltration could be viable in some areas.
 Attenuated discharge to a watercourse or a sewer will also need to be considered as part of a site-specific FRA.